MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Timelines

 Use Timelines to open or bring focus to the timelines window.
-For more information on timelines, see [WinDbg Preview - Timelines](windbg-timeline-preview.md).
+For more information on timelines, see [WinDbg - Timelines](windbg-timeline-preview.md).

 ## Modules